Code Maze is a blog about simplicity and pragmatism. We tend to write clear and simple articles, easily understandable by everyone.

 The best way to learn is to teach.

 I feel that many technical articles are written in an unnecessarily complicated way to sound more authoritative and serious.
-My goal is to change that trend and write down-to-earth, simple articles that are easy to read and understand by anyone.
+My goal is to change that trend and write down-to-earth, simple articles that are easy to read and understand.

 Having said all that, I hope you will enjoy reading my articles and learn something new in the process.